 Fidus Advisors was organized as a limited liability company under the laws of the state of Delaware on February 11, 2011, and serves as the investment adviser to the Company, Fidus SBIC, and Fidus SBIC II.
 Fidus Advisors is registered as an investment adviser under the Investment Advisers Act of 1940.
 Pursuant to an investment management agreement with the Company that satisfies the requirements under Sections 15(a) and (c), Fidus Advisors manages the consolidated assets of the Company, including those of Fidus SBIC and Fidus SBIC II.
+Fidus

-The investment professionals of Fidus Advisors are responsible for sourcing potential investments, conducting research and diligence on potential investments and equity sponsors, analyzing investment opportunities, structuring investments and monitoring the investments and portfolio companies of the Company and its wholly owned subsidiaries, including Fidus SBIC and Fidus SBIC II.
+Advisors does not currently provide management and investment advisory services to any other Subsidiary.
+The investment professionals of Fidus Advisors are responsible for sourcing potential investments, conducting research and diligence on potential investments and equity sponsors, analyzing investment opportunities, structuring investments and monitoring the investments and portfolio companies of the Company and its Subsidiaries, including Fidus SBIC and Fidus SBIC II.
+It is anticipated that Fidus Advisors will also provide management and advisory services to future Subsidiaries.